 Serum cholesterol is usually high in primary hypothyroidism but less so in secondary hypothyroidism.

-In addition to primary and secondary hypothyroidism, other conditions may cause decreased levels of total T4, such as serum thyroxine-binding globulin (TBG) deficiency, some drugs (see Thyroid Disorders: Primary hypothyroidism), and euthyroid sick syndrome (see Thyroid Disorders: Hashimoto's Thyroiditis).
+In addition to primary and secondary hypothyroidism, other conditions may cause decreased levels of total T4, such as serum thyroxine-binding globulin (TBG) deficiency, some drugs (see Primary hypothyroidism), and euthyroid sick syndrome (see Hashimoto Thyroiditis).

 Various thyroid hormone preparations are available for replacement therapy, including synthetic preparations of T4 (l-thyroxine), T3 (liothyronine), combinations of the 2 synthetic hormones, and desiccated animal thyroid extract.
-L-Thyroxine is preferred; the usual maintenance dose is 75 to 150 μg po once/day, depending on age, body mass index, and absorption (for pediatric doses, see Endocrine Disorders in Children: Treatment).
-The starting dose in young or middle-aged patients who are otherwise healthy can be 100 μg or 1.7 μg/kg po once/day.
+L-Thyroxine is preferred; the usual maintenance dose is 75 to 150 mcg po once/day, depending on age, body mass index, and absorption (for pediatric doses, see Treatment regimens).
+The starting dose in young or middle-aged patients who are otherwise healthy can be 100 mcg or 1.7 mcg/kg po once/day.